 Hiring a busser/runner and a bartender/server will be a great asset for your day.
 They can pick up dishes and keep your guests comfortably seated (or standing!) without looking around where to put things.

-These elements are closely related to each other, and how you plan the other will affect the other heavily.
+These elements are closely related, and how you plan the other will affect the other heavily.

 You want them to remember your wedding and not how long they waited to use the washroom.

-** PRO TIP: Having an emcee or a wedding coordinator announce activities will help gather your guests.
-On the same note, when the night is almost over, and it’s time to wrap up, they can also announce that, avoiding any lingering guests when you already really want to rest.
+** PRO TIP: Another thing to consider on how to plan an at-home wedding is to have a guide directing your guests.
+Having an emcee or a wedding coordinator announces activities will help gather your guests.
+On the same note, when the night is almost over and it’s time to wrap up, they can also announce that, avoiding any lingering guests when you already really want to rest.

 8. Catering / Food